 When used properly, an EDI system will automatically transfer data from one party to another.
 This naturally eliminates errors, as the data is transferred from one system to another without any manual input.
 Manually inputting the data can be misread, misfiled or forgotten, improperly inputted with typos, and other big errors that cost you time and money.

-EDI uses consistent formats across both parties–the sender and the receiver–which can be read by receiving system.
+EDI uses consistent formats across both parties–the sender and the receiver–which can be read by the receiving system.
 This reduces the chances of manual error.
 By setting data standards, you can get data automatically imported into their system.
 You can use EDI for everything from inventory management to customer invoicing.

 Mistakes are costly for a business.
 Not only do they lengthen processing time and add to administrative hours, but they can ultimately lead to a poor reputation with your trading partners.
 A business that has errors throughout its processes is going to spend a significant amount of time and money addressing these problems, in addition to finding itself dealing with unhappy vendors and customers.